-In 2013, there were nearly 11,000 trucking accidents reported in the State of Illinois and crashes were most common in heavily populated areas and urban streets.
+In 2013, there were nearly 11,000 trucking accidents reported in the State of Illinois, and crashes were most common in densely populated areas and urban streets.
 Waukegan’s location invites millions of vehicles through its city every year.
 In only a one year span between 2012 and 2013, the number of trucking fatalities in Illinois increased by nearly 13%, which has been cause both for alarm and to demand reform.
-In 2013, 1,744 people were injured and 94 people were killed in trucking accidents.
+In 2013, 1,744 people were injured, and 94 people were killed in trucking accidents.

 Accidents involving tractor-trailers are much more deadly than any other type of accident.
-Of over 407,000 reported accidents involving passenger vehicles, there were 822 fatalities.
-While there were only 10,971 truck crashes reported in the same period, those incidents resulted in 102 fatalities.
+Of over 407,000 reported accidents including passenger vehicles, there were 822 fatalities.
+While there were only 10,971 truck crashes reported in the same period, those incidents resulted in 102 deaths.
 0.2% of accidents involving passenger vehicles resulted in deaths compared to 1% of those involving trucks.
-You are five times more likely to suffer life ending injuries in a truck accident than an accident with another car.
+You are five times more likely to suffer life-ending injuries in a truck accident than an accident with another car.

 The Right to Compensation for Injuries Related to a Waukegan Truck Crash